 Day 3: Woke up feeling like my tummy was in a little boxing match yesterday and is now soaking in an ice bath.
 Wore my retainer because I noticed I’ve been grinding my teeth (which is giving me headaches upon waking).
 Headache did get worse throughout the day, though.
 Still feeling hot and sweaty.
 Took a nap today.
 My body hurts and it’s so hard to get out of bed.
 The FATIGUE is the devil.
 Still bloated and not hungry whatsoever.
 Making myself eat and take pills.
 I’ve never felt so exhausted.
 Tried an Epsom salt bath.
 Gave me a headache and felt dehydrated afterward.
 Feeling super depressed and like a huge burden to everyone.
 Is it too late to do elemental?
 I don’t want to do this anymore.

-Day 4: Finally slept well and woke up without a headache (thank you lavender essential oil).
+Day 4: Finally slept well and woke up without head tension (thank you lavender essential oil).
 Finally feeling a little bit calmer today.
 Less depression/anxiety.
 Don’t really have a mood.
 I just kind of feel like I’m existing, you know?
 Making no negative or positive contributions to society.
 Feel like I can still smell the antimicrobials through my pores.
 Sam (my boyfriend) says he doesn’t smell me, but I don’t know if I believe him.
 Maybe I’m going crazy.
 C turned to D today.
 That’s new.
 Still not all there mentally, but brain fog has lifted a bit to where I can focus better at work today.
 The belching and bloating are rough today.
 Skipped dinner pills.
 It’s just so difficult to take the full dosage.
 Tummy was throbbing.

 Day 5: Woke up super early.
 I drove 8 hours home to be with family for the rest of treatment.
 Anxious to be on the road.
 Feeling pretty constipated today.
 Had some abdominal pain (not a common symptom for me) and diarrhea after lunch.
 Pain.
 Bloating.
 It feels like someone set fire to my stomach.
 Tummy feels like a block and it’s pulsating.
 Like a heartbeat.
 Skipped lunch and dinner pills.
 Didn’t handle anything well the rest of the night.
 Didn’t eat much.